 The VIP address will also change when API Management is moved from External to Internal or vice-versa

-If you remove API Management from a VNET or change the one it is deployed in, the previously used VNET can remain locked for up to 4 hours.
+If you remove API Management from a VNET or change the one it is deployed in, the previously used VNET can remain locked for up to two hours.
 During this period it will not be possible to delete the VNET or deploy a new resource to it.

 You can also enable VNET connectivity using the PowerShell cmdlets